whistlegraph/2022.aesthetic.computer/README.txt

  - [] Chalkboard / material simulation.

 ***Post Feral File Launch (Hit these, plus all regressions before moving on!)
+ - [] Try and roll-up my javascript in order to decrease page load.
  - [] (disk.js:28) Make this a boot choice via the index.html file?
  - [] Remove Quirks mode.
 (It breaks the borders...) https://www.quirksmode.org/css/quirksmode.html